-The English teacher training program we launched at Sanda Rama in partnership with the Cetana Educational Foundation last February continues with a weekly five-hour visit from Nang Ji, who taught the initial four-week intensive course last year.
+The English teacher training program we launched at Sanda Rama in partnership with the Cetana Educational Foundation last February continues with a weekly five-hour visit from a veteran teacher, who taught the initial four-week intensive course last year.
 Sanda Rama leadership seeks to expand the program with a second annual installment of the intensive, as well as the addition of two new initiatives: a Young Learner’s Program, which will offer Saturday English classes for local students in grades one through eight; and the creation of an English Learning Lab, which will support the instruction provided to Sanda Rama teachers, Sanda Rama students, and the local youth in the Young Learners Program.

 We learned during our visit that the school’s small health clinic, which serves both students and community members and often sees upwards of 30 people in an afternoon, has closed due to lack of funding.
 We seek to raise the approximately $5,000 it will take to reopen the clinic with a doctor available three days a week.